SpryteLabs/Spryte-Docs/docs/userManual.md

 5. Receive notifications about your favorite technologies and industry sectors;

 ## Referrals
-You can refer Spryte Labs to someone who is interested in our service.
+You can refer Spryte Labs to someone who may be interested in our service, and every referral gets you points that can be used inside the platform or redeemed.
+Some of the rules for referrals are:

  1. New Contacts must be new and unknown to us, with no existing Referrer;
  2. A referral is valid for 12 months.
 The total amount spend by that client your referee during the 12 months after the referral will be the basis for your commission.
 Referral comissions are 5% of the basis, credited in Spryte Points to your referral account 30 days after payments made by the referee;